Where You Should Incorporate

 3. Nevada has privacy.

-Wyoming Answer: Go to the Secretary of State of Nevada’s web site and type in a person’s last name and/or first name.
+Wyoming Answer: Go to the Secretary of State of Nevada’s website and type in a person’s last name and/or the first name.
 You will see a list of all companies that person is a part of in Nevada.
 Go to the Secretary of State of Wyoming’s website and you will find that the only way to search on a company is by company name.
 You cannot search using a person’s name.

 4. No taxes in Nevada.

-Wyoming Answer: No state income taxes on people or companies in Wyoming and Wyoming is not considering any–, Nevada is.
-As of July of 2015 Nevada installed a corporate gross receipts tax (no deductions allowed), for some corporations.
+Wyoming Answer: No state income taxes on people or companies in Wyoming and Wyoming is not considering any–, there are Nevada corporation taxes.
+Nevada has installed a corporate gross receipts tax (no deductions allowed), for some corporations.
 That will mean that some companies in Nevada will pay more in state taxes than they would in California!
-In fact some Nevada companies will be paying one of the highest state taxes in the nation!
+In fact, some Nevada companies will be paying one of the highest state taxes in the nation!

 Exploding the Delaware Myth